 This is also a two-person kayak and usually it is a sit-on-top kayak; which has been designed to accommodate two people.

 This is a versatile and specialized kayak; which uses both paddling and pedaling mechanism for water navigation.

 Sea Touring Kayak

 This type of kayak is used on protected bays or exposed coastal waters mostly for recreation.
 It is fast and big enough to carry some personal items.
 It is also loved because of its versatility and stability.

 This kayak is less stable unlike the sea touring kayak.

-This is a kayak which can be easily folded into a case containing a frame and this makes it possible to carry.
+This is a kayak; which can be easily folded into a case containing a frame.
+This makes it possible to carry.
 It is versatile and offers ample space.